ResearchObject/ResearchObject.github.io/ro2018/ro2018-schedule/index.md

 ## eScience conference

-RO2018 was organized as part of the [IEEE eScience 2018](https://www.escience2018.com/page/419715), which main [programme](https://www.escience2018.com/page/419705) continued following the workshop day.
+RO2018 was organized as part of the [IEEE eScience 2018](http://archive.is/X2PYb) [archived 2019-05-10], which main [programme](http://archive.is/BQdFg) [archived 2019-05-10] continued following the workshop day.